 Students develop circus skills and collaborate with others to create drama that incorporates these skills as well as design/directorial elements.
+They will develop solo and group performative using the drama acheivement standards.
 Students will perform for a negotiated audience.